Derrick-Nyongesa/IP3-Delani-Studio/README.md

 ## Description of project
 This is a website for a fictional company called Delani Studio.
-This website layout has been designed using **Boostrap** and **Custom CSS**.
+This website layout has been designed using **Bootstrap** and **Custom CSS**.
 The page interraction has been achieved using **jQuery** where you can toggle between the *What we do* icons to see the desciptions.
 Additionally, this website uses mail chimp to track all emails and messages from users.

 ## Project setup instructions